iodaniel/iodaniel_resume/docs/index.md

 ## Related Experience

-### Web Developer
+### Web Developer Freelancer

 `November 2018 - present`
 __Nutriente LLC__, El Paso, TX

-- Develop websites for business in El Paso, TX.
+- Developed websites for potential clients and enhance business opportunity.

+- Coordinated workflow with software engineer and designer to work on projects.

-- Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.
+- Collaborated in website development process including UX experience and design on a website nutrioo.com a food tracker.

-- Develop websites for potential clients to improve the business opportunity preview.

-- Manage a team to  develop websites for clients.

 -
 <!--Some of the wording here isn't clear.-->